youkenhou/ggcnn_pytorch/README.md

 This code was tested with Python 3.6, Pytorch 1.0.0.
 Other required python packages can be found at the original repo.
 Of course Tensorflow and Keras is not neccessary.

 ## Prepare dataset
 The original code `generate_dataset.py` requires a large RAM to generate the dataset (mine is 32GB but still not enough).
 Memory error will occur due to lack of RAM. `generate_dataset.py` in this code is modified at the part of writing h5 file so that less RAM is required.
+To generate dataset you need to clone the original repo and replace `generate_dataset.py` with the one in this repo.

 ## Start training
 1. Modify `DATA_PATH` `MODEL_PATH` `BATCH_SZIE` `NUM_EPOCHS` in `train.py` according to your need.